VBAndCs/sVB-Small-Visual-Basic/Readme.md

 x = Sum(1, 2)
 ```

 8. SB doesn't have variable scope, as all variables are considered global, and you can define them in any place in the file and use them from any other place in the file (up or down). sVB has cleaned this mess, which is a break change that can prevent some SB code from running probably in sVB, but it is a necessary step to make the kid organize his code and write clean code.
 This is also necessary to make sub and function params work correctly, and allow you to use recursive subs and functions.
-The mew scope rules are:
+The new scope rules are:
-- Sub and function params are local, and hides any global vars with the same names.
+- Sub and function params are local, and hide any global vars with the same names.
-- The For loop counter(iterator) in local and hodes any global var with the same name.
+- The For loop counter(iterator) in subs and functiins is local and hides any global var with the same name.
 - Any var defined inside the sub or the function is local unless there is a global var with the same name is defined above of the sub function.
 If the global var is defined below, then the local var will hide it.

 So, as a good practice: